duykhoa/quote_center/data/JimRohn.md

 Discipline is when you become aware of the need and take action.
 Procrastination is when if time passes between the awareness of need and the action.

-Most people choose today’s pleasure over tomorrow’s fortune.
+Most people choose today's pleasure over tomorrow's fortune.

 Value is the fruitful result of discipline, not hope.

 Learn all that you can so you can become all that you can become.

-Here’s one problem with drifting.
-You can’t drift your way to the top of the mountain.
+Here's one problem with drifting.
+You can't drift your way to the top of the mountain.

 Indecision is the thief of opportunity.